Skip to main content Skip to footer

 Country Risk Analysis of Mexico

-The latest Country Risk Analysis of Mexico was issued in October 2024.
+The latest Country Risk Analysis of Mexico was issued in October 2025.

-Public debt is moderate, and the large export sector, combined with remittances from abroad, has led to manageable current account deficits, which are covered by foreign direct investment.
-International reserves are stable, and the Mexican banking system is well-capitalised.
-At the same time, the country suffers from high levels of corruption, weak rule of law, and a challenging security situation, with high levels of violence and cartels operating across large parts of the country.
+Public debt remains moderate, and the large export sector, combined with remittances from abroad, has contributed to manageable current account deficits financed by foreign direct investment.
+International reserves are stable, and the Mexican banking system is well capitalised.
+At the same time, the country continues to struggle with high levels of corruption, weak rule of law, and a challenging security situation characterised by widespread violence and cartel activity across large parts of the country.

 Business environment